mariamalato177/CineMagic-Project/README.md

 - Attached here is the video of the perfomance of the website on iOS system:
   - *****por video

+## User Roles:

+- Admins
+  - Cannot buy tickets to screenings;
+  - Can edit screenings, theaters, genres, profile;
+  - Can see all users;
+  - Can create new screenings,theaters,genres, employee & admins;
+  - Can see the statistics for occupancy rate and most sales.

+- Employees
+  - Can see and validate/invalidate tickets;
+  - Can see the screenings details and see tickets for each screenings;
+  - Cannot edit profile, only admins can.

+- Customers
+  - Can buy tickets for screeenings;
+  - Get an extra discount on tickets because they are users of the application.
+  - Can edit profile;
+  - Can see purchases.

+- Guests
+  - Can buy tickets for screenings.
+  - Can see movies, screenings, theaters.

 ## Authors: